England v Slovakia line-ups: Euro 2024 team news and predicted XI ahead of last-16

 Slovakia shocked the tournament by defeating Belgium in their first group game but a 2-1 loss to Ukraine meant they needed at least a draw against Romania (which ended 1-1) to qualify for this stage of the competition.
 With the way the draw worked England

 Southgate’s side have not yet hit their stride, scoring just two goals from their three games.
 Though they are unbeaten in the tournament they will know there is room for improvement.
 The manager has questions to answer around his tactics and formation with Kobbie Mainoo expected to become the latest partner for Declan Rice in midfield.
-Elsewhere, Phil Foden left the camp to attend the birth of his child and may not return in time for the match.
+Elsewhere, Phil Foden left the camp to attend the birth of his child but should return in time for the match.

 Here’s everything you need to know ahead of the game including all the latest team news.